crystaldonut/crystaldonut.github.io/content/topics/Cloud.md

 ### AWS Services

-Working with AWS gave me the oportunity to work with several of the services the platform offers, making discovery of new services a very exciting and engaging experience; I tried to with as much as I could that was geard toward business fulfillment of requirements
+Working with AWS provided me the opportunity to explore a wide range of services offered by the platform.
+Discovering new services has been an exciting and engaging experience, as I aimed to utilize as many tools as possible to meet business requirements effectively.

 | Service                |       | Total Years used | Active |
 | :--------------------- | :---- | ----------------:| ------:|